 The Deposit Bank List is available at https://www.betterment.com/legal/everyday-savings-program-banks.
-You should review the list carefully for information about which Deposit Banks are participating in the Program at any point in time.
-The Deposit Bank List is subject to change, and updates will be reflected on our website.
+You should review the list carefully to determine which Deposit Banks are participating in the Program at any point in time.
+The Deposit Bank List is subject to change, and changes will be reflected on Betterment’s website.
 Typically, you will be provided advance written notice of any changes to the Deposit Bank List in accordance with the terms governing the provision of notice in the Betterment Client Agreements.
 However, you acknowledge and agree that under certain limited circumstances, prior notification may not be possible.

-You may exclude any Deposit Bank from the Program by making a request in writing to firstname.lastname@example.org.
-Any request to exclude a Deposit Bank will result in Betterment Securities withdrawing any current deposit of yours at that Deposit Bank.
-You may exclude a Deposit Bank for any reason, including but not limited to deposits you hold in the same capacity at that Deposit Bank outside the Program.
-If your funds are not able to be held in at least four Deposit Banks for any reason, including if you have removed one or more Deposit Banks, you will not be able to receive the Maximum Aggregate Coverage.
-If the aggregate amount of your deposits exceed the capacity of Deposit Banks to provide FDIC insurance, you will be notified, and any excess funds will be deposited in Deposit Banks but will not be covered by FDIC insurance.
-You further acknowledge and agree that there may be a delay of up to five (5) business days between when your request is received and a particular Deposit Bank is excluded.
-Your decision to exclude a Deposit Bank can be revoked at any time, provided that the Deposit Bank is still participating in the Program.
+You may exclude any Deposit Bank from the Program by making a request in writing to Betterment at firstname.lastname@example.org, subject to any conditions set by Betterment on your ability to exclude Deposit Banks.
+Any request to exclude a Deposit Bank will result in Betterment instructing Betterment Securities to withdraw your deposit balances at that Deposit Bank.
+You acknowledge and agree that there may be a delay of up to five (5) business days between when your request is received and when a particular Deposit Bank is excluded.
+Your decision to exclude a Deposit Bank can be revoked at any time by contacting Betterment, provided that the Deposit Bank is still participating in the Program.

-Deposit Banks may be added or removed from the Program based on various factors, including a determination by the Deposit Banks to leave the Program or a decision by Betterment Securities to add or remove Deposit Banks to or from the Program.
-If a Deposit Bank is removed from the Program, Betterment Securities will transfer your deposits from that Deposit Bank into one or more Deposit Bank(s).
+Deposit Banks may be added or removed from the Program based on various factors, including a determination by the Deposit Banks to leave the Program or a decision by Betterment to add or remove Deposit Banks to or from the Program.
+If a Deposit Bank is removed from the Program, Betterment will instruct Betterment Securities to transfer your deposits from that Deposit Bank into one or more Deposit Bank(s).

 4. Establishment of the Deposit Accounts